jayliu50/greeting-card-email-html/README.md

 1. Write your email as markdown.
 Put it in `src/pages`.
 Run `npm start` to keep an eye on how the email will look.
 2. When you are ready for publishing, run `npm run build`.
 3. Paste the resulting HTML page from the browser to your email.
-4. Express gratitude and thanks to the people in your life!
+4. Send and strengthen the relationships with the people that matter to you!

 ## Limitations ##